ddc-java-13/top-tag/docs/index.md

 ## Functionality

-* The app will be a satelite map of New Mexico.
-* Each Game Management Unit will be overlayed on the satelite map of New Mexico.
+* The app will be a satelite view of New Mexico with each Game Management Unit overlayed on the map of New Mexico.
-* The user will select the animal type to be hunted, for now it will be at Elk for brevity (Antlered, Antlerless)
+* The user will use a hamburger menue to select the animal type (Antlered, Antlerless) to be hunted.
-* The user will select method of hunt (Archery, Any Legal)
+* The user will expand the menu to select the weapon type.
-* The user will select the date range.
+* The user will expand the menu for the date range of the season.
-  * Possible classic hamburger menu in top left or right corner more TBD.
-* The app will show herd numbers for previous year, tag applications, tag draws, and harvest reports.
+* The app will dispaly herd numbers for previous year, tag applications, tag draws, and harvest reports.
   * App will generate data in a list.
 User can show just draw odds % or all data.
 Overlay can be selected to show the data in each Game Management Unit on the satelite map of New Mexico.
-* The overall purpose will be to display the odds of drawing a tag for the selected Game Management Unit, type animal, weapon of choice for the selected date range.

 ## Persistent data

-* Location
+* Herd numbers, draw statistics

 ## Device/external services